comp1100/comp1100.github.io/_sources/innovation/4_value_proposition_canvas.md

 ### Prioritisation

+Once we have a list of jobs, pains and gains, we prioritise them:

 * Rank the jobs: what are the high-value jobs?

-* Rank the Gains: what is the relevance of the gain?
+* Rank the gains: what is the relevance of the gain?

-* Rank the Pains: what is the significance of the pain?
+* Rank the pains: what is the significance of the pain?

 ## Value map